On today’s episode, I’m tackling G is for Geoduck and Grouper.

 First, it’s important to know which grouper species not to buy.

-According to both Seafood Watch and Environmental Defense Fund, Warsaw, snowy, yellow edge and longline-caught gag grouper are poor choices because of overfishing and declines populations.
+According to both Seafood Watch and the Environmental Defense Fund, Warsaw, snowy, yellow edge, and longline-caught gag grouper are poor choices because of overfishing and declining populations.

 So here’s another thing to be aware of at the market.

 Since domestic grouper is in short supply, the price of grouper will be high.
 And I know that’s a relative term, so don’t be shocked at $20-25 per pound prices.
-If you see grouper on the market for a considerably lower price, it isn’t domestic grouper.
-It may be imported grouper or it may not be grouper at all.
+If you see a grouper on the market for a considerably lower price, it isn’t a domestic grouper.
+It may be imported grouper, or it may not be grouper at all.

-For years, the food service industry has been dealing with a copycat fish, called basa, an Asian catfish that resembles grouper in appearance.
-You might see it label swai in the market in the frozen aisle.
-And the way the restaurants get around that is to call it a “fish sandwich” not a “grouper sandwich”.
-Of course, any time you see fish sandwich on a menu, the fish could be any white-fleshed species.
+For years, the food service industry has been dealing with a copycat fish called basa, an Asian catfish that resembles grouper in appearance.
+You might see it labeled swai in the market in the frozen aisle.
+And the way the restaurants get around that is to call it a “fish sandwich,” not a “grouper sandwich.”
+Of course, any time you see a fish sandwich on a menu, the fish could be any white-fleshed species.
 But restaurateurs who value transparency and ethics will let you know what you’re eating.

 You know with the demand for fresh fish sandwiches, basa appeared to be a winner because not only is it a white fish, basa costs much less.
 And if you didn’t know, restaurants operate on super slim profit margins.

-For instance, the University of South Florida scientists developed a hand-held device called Grouper Chek which identifies the type of fish you’re eating.
-And while this system is not available for the consumer, it’s the perfect tool for the supply chain distribution and chefs where much of the challenges lie.
+For instance, the University of South Florida scientists developed a hand-held device called Grouper Chek that identifies the type of fish you’re eating.
+While this system is not available for the consumer, it’s the perfect tool for supply chain distribution and chefs, where much of the challenge lies.

 So here’s another way to tell what type of grouper you’re buying other than what’s on the label.

-There is a distinct difference between the color of the flesh of a black grouper compared to a red grouper.
-Black grouper has bright white flesh and the flesh of a red grouper while still a white fish imparts a delicate pinkish hue to its flesh.
-And the reason you want to learn to notice this difference is because black grouper is more generally more expensive than red grouper.
+There is a distinct difference between the color of the flesh of a black grouper and that of a red grouper.
+A black grouper has bright white flesh and the flesh of a red grouper, while still a white fish imparts a delicate pinkish hue to its flesh.
+The reason you want to learn to notice this difference is that black grouper is generally more expensive than red grouper.

-So much of what defines sustainable seafood has to do with where your fish comes from and the method of catch.
-Sustainable seafood is one that is good for you and the oceans.
+So much of what defines sustainable seafood has to do with where fish comes from and the method of catch.
+Sustainable seafood is good for both people and the oceans.

 Remember to store your fish in the coldest part of the refrigerator and cook it within a day or two.
-Otherwise, pop it in the freezer and thaw it in the refrigerator 24 hours prior to cooking.
+Otherwise, pop it in the freezer and thaw it in the refrigerator for 24 hours before cooking.

 Got a question?
 Hit me up on FB, Twitter, Instagram, or LinkedIn.